StefanRadu-ITSERVER/website/docs/csharp/strings/literals.md

 These are also called **escape characters**.

+## Multiline Strings
-### How to create a multiline string?

-We can use the **verbatim operator**.
+To create a multiline string, we can use the **verbatim operator** `@`:

 ``` csharp
 var text = @"This is a text
 on multiple
 lines";
 ```

-Also, we can use this to not repeat ourselves when we want to insert backslash characters, or quotes in strings:
+Also, we can use this to not repeat ourselves when we want to insert backslash characters, or quotes in strings.

+So, we can write:

 ``` csharp
 string filePath = @"C:\Users\Public\Documents";